knutwalker/typed-actors/README.md

 ```

 Please be aware of a ~~bug~~ feature that wouldn't fail on non-exhaustive checks.
-If you use guards in your matchers, the complete pattern is optimisiticaly treated as exhaustive; See [SI-5365](https://issues.scala-lang.org/browse/SI-5365), [SI-7631](https://issues.scala-lang.org/browse/SI-7631), and [SI-9232](https://issues.scala-lang.org/browse/SI-9232).
+If you use guards in your matchers, the complete pattern is optimistically treated as exhaustive; See [SI-5365](https://issues.scala-lang.org/browse/SI-5365), [SI-7631](https://issues.scala-lang.org/browse/SI-7631), and [SI-9232](https://issues.scala-lang.org/browse/SI-9232).
 Note the missing non-exhaustiveness warning in the next example.

 ```scala
 scala> val False = false